yurisalgado21/yurisalgado21/README.md

 ## About me

-My programming journey has given me a solid understanding of various technologies.
-Throughout my studies, I actively participated in challenging projects, where I was able to apply my knowledge in web development, ensuring the quality and robustness of the projects in which I was involved.
-My skills are not limited to just code, allowing me to collaborate effectively across teams, adapt to rapid changes, and deliver high-quality solutions on time.
-I look forward to continuing to grow professionally, explore new technologies and contribute to innovative projects.
-My passion for programming and constant learning drives me to seek out challenges that expand my skill set and allow me to make significant contributions to the field of web development.
+I'm Yuri Torres, and my programming journey has provided me with solid knowledge in various technologies.
+Throughout my studies, I actively participated in challenging projects, where I was able to apply my knowledge in software development, always seeking to ensure the quality and robustness of the projects in which I was involved.
+My approach stands out for its commitment to understanding business rules, proposing strategic solutions and delivering high-quality results, proposing the most appropriate solutions to solve complex problems.

+My skills go beyond code, which allows me to collaborate effectively with different teams, adapt quickly to changes and deliver quality solutions within established deadlines.
+I look forward to continuing to grow professionally, explore new technologies and contribute to innovative projects in the corporate world.
+My passion for programming and constant learning drives me to seek out challenges that expand my skill set and allow me to make significant contributions to software development.

 ## Tech Stack 🖥️